nathmo/TIPc7x_TVBox_Armbian/README.md

 ![Amlogic UI](https://github.com/nathmo/TIPc7x_TVBox_Armbian/blob/main/Pictures/AmlogicBoot.jpg)

-4) Plug the USB cable into the USB port that is closest to the Ethernet port on the board and plug the other end in the computer.
+4) Introduce a rod (contton swap that you cut work great) in the jack port until you fell a little click. then, Plug the USB cable into the USB port that is closest to the Ethernet port on the board and plug the other end in the computer.
+Dont forget to keep the button in the jack port pressedn when you plug the USB cable in.
+THis force the device to boot in debug mode

 ![USB cable setup](https://github.com/nathmo/TIPc7x_TVBox_Armbian/blob/main/Pictures/USBCableSetup.jpg)